Types of University Offers Explained

 Keep track of deadlines for exams, results day, or additional submissions.

-Focus on meeting the conditions during your final year of study.
+Focus on meeting the conditions during your final year.

 What Is an Unconditional Offer?

-An unconditional offer means your place at the university is guaranteed, regardless of your final grades or qualifications.
-These offers are less common and are usually given to:
+An unconditional offer means your place is guaranteed, regardless of your final grades.
+These are less common and usually given to:

 Applicants who have already completed their qualifications.